-Winter storm outlooks provide our users and partners from three to seven (3-7) day advance notice of a hazardous winter weather event, which has the potential to threaten life or property.
+Hazardous Weather Outlooks issued for winter weather events provide our users and partners advance notice of a hazardous winter weather event which has the potential to threaten life or property.
 The primary goal of this product is to provide information to those who need considerable lead time to prepare for the event.